Focus of the Week - New studies on nature slowing impacts of climate change

 staff.
 You can find these weekly compilations posted on line by clicking here.
 For more information please see www.pointblue.org.

-The items contained in this update were drawn from www.dailyclimate.org, www.sciencedaily.com, SER The Society for Ecological Restoration, http://news.google.com, www.climateprogress.org, www.slate.com, www.sfgate.com, The Wildlife Society NewsBrief, www.blm.gov/ca/news/newsbytes/2012/529.html and other sources as indicated.
+The items contained in this update were drawn from www.dailyclimate.org, www.sciencedaily.com, http://news.google.com, www.climateprogress.org, www.sfgate.com, and other sources as indicated.
 This is a compilation of information available on-line, not verified and not endorsed by Point Blue Conservation Science.

-You can sign up for the California Landscape Conservation Cooperative ListServe or the Bay Area Ecosystems Climate Change Consortium listserve to receive this or you can email me directly at Ellie Cohen, ecohen at pointblue.org if you want your name added to or dropped from this list.
+You can view past issues of this at the.
+You can also receive this news compilation by signing up for the California Landscape Conservation Cooperative Newsletter or the Bay Area Ecosystems Climate Change Consortium listserve.
+You can also email me directly at Ellie Cohen, ecohen at pointblue.org with questions or suggestions.